 You may have thought about growing your own vegetables and other greens, but decided that picking them up from the grocery store was the ideal way.
 Think again!
 Gardening is an engaging, fun activity that anyone can take up at any point in their life.
 The benefits to starting a garden are numerous, and after realizing them, one might wonder why they did not start pursuing this earlier.
 With advances in technology, you don’t even need to have a large backyard or live in a sunny area to garden.

-As part of a serious of articles on the benefits of gardening, this week we are focusing on health.
-TNot only is it healthy to have lots of greens in your diet, but keeping the chemical pesticides and herbicides is a big reason most people keep a garden. his week we are focusing on the health benefits of sustainable agriculture–particularly cutting out the unnecessary chemicals in our food.
+As part of a series of articles on the benefits of gardening, this week we are focusing on health.
+Not only is it healthy to have lots of greens in your diet, but keeping the chemical pesticides and herbicides is a big reason most people prefer to eat from their own garden.
+This week we are focusing on the health benefits of sustainable agriculture–particularly cutting out the unnecessary chemicals in our food.

 Sustainable agriculture produces food that does not harm the environment.

 By growing your own produce, you are promoting farming practices that do not endanger your health.

 How to Keep Chemicals Off of Your Plate?